crate/cratedb-guide/docs/feature/query/recurrent.md

 :::{rubric} Caveats
 :::
-Ensure that your cron jobs are monitored.
-By default, the cron daemon will attempt to deliver output (such as error messages) to the user’s mailbox if configured correctly.
+Monitor your cron jobs.
+By default, the cron daemon delivers output (including errors) to the user’s mailbox if configured.

-Several 3rd party cron job monitoring solutions exist as well for more sophisticated monitoring.
+You can also use third‑party cron monitoring services for deeper visibility.

 ### Apache Airflow
-[Airflow](https://airflow.apache.org/) is a tool to programmatically schedule and control complex workflows.
-Please see our dedicated [crate-airflow-tutorial](https://github.com/crate/crate-airflow-tutorial) repository for several Airflow examples.
+[Airflow](https://airflow.apache.org/) programmatically schedules and controls complex workflows.
+See our [crate-airflow-tutorial](https://github.com/crate/crate-airflow-tutorial) repository for examples.

 (node-red-recurrent-queries)=
 ### Node-RED
-[Node-RED](https://nodered.org) is a low-code programming tool also offering scheduling functionality.
+[Node-RED](https://nodered.org) is a low‑code tool that also offers scheduling.

 :::{rubric} Prerequisites
 :::